 Also, I would like to say, we now use copy and run mode, your application would be copied from the SD card and run in the SDRAM.
 In fact, your project could be built in XIP mode.
 In this mode, your project is the firmware itself.
 But you need to write the

 .bin file to the onboard Flash.
 In this condition, you don’t need an SD card at all.

 Arduino gave birth to the trend of electronic makers and it gained great success.
 What’s more, many open source projects based on Arduino were successful as well.

 In my opinion, Arduino is the most successful attempt to simplify the API of hardware.
 It still uses C/C++, however, it abstracts all the on-chip devices and offers easy-to-use API to developers.
 You can now easily find plenty of Arduino drivers of hardware modules through long-time evolution and accumulation.
 It makes hardware development as simple and fun as playing with LEGO.

 As we can see, Python has become so popular in recent years.
 Compared to C/C++, it is very easy to earn.
 As an interpreted language, users could see the results immediately without finishing all the code and compiling it.
-To realize MicroPython, Damien George created an efficient interpreter using C. This could run in the extremely limited microcontroller environment.
+To realize MicroPython, Damien George created an efficient interpreter using C. This could run in an extremely limited microcontroller environment.
 In this way, developers are able to use Python in the embedded world.

 However, Python needs to be interpreted.
 This leads to low efficiency when running it.
 So most complicated projects based on MicroPython implement their core algorithm in C, just provide some simple Python API to the users, such as OpenMV and CircuitPython.